GauthamArunachalam/reading-notes/finance/The Psychology of Money.md

 - The concept of retirement is just 2 decades old, until world war 2 people worked until they died.
 - Index funds are just 50 years old and hedge funds are just 25 years old so we do not have a very big historical data to back and help us make informed decision

+# Luck and Risk

+- Nothing is as good or as bad as it seems.
+- Luck and risk are both the reality that every outcome in life is guided by forced other than individual efforts.
+- Bill Gates went to one of the only high schools in the world that had a computer Lakeside School in Seattle.
+- In 1968 there were 303 million high school students in the world, 18 million in the US, 270,000 in Washington, 100,000 in Seattle, 300 in Lakeside school
+- In in a million high school students attended the high school that had the combination of cash and foresight to buy a computer.
+Bill Gates happended to be one of them
+- Luck and risk happens because life is to complex to allow 100% of your actions to dicate 100% of your outcomes
+- You are one person in a game with seven billion other people and infinite moving parts.
+The accidental impact of actions outside of your control can be more consequential than the ones your consciously take
+- Both Luck and risk are hard to measure and hard to accept
+- The economist Robert Shiller says that one of the most important ascpect to think is "The exact role of luck in successful outcomes"
+- When judging others, attributing success to luck makes you look jelouse and mean, even if we know it exists.
+And when judging yourself, attributing success to luck can be too demoralizing to accept
+- Economist Bhashkar Mazumder has shown that incomes among brothers are more correalted than height or weight.
+(That is one person is right and tall it is more likely his brother is rich than he is tall)
+- The quality of education we recieve and the doors that open for use depends hevialy upon the socioeconmic status of our parents
+- As like success, failure is also hard to determine where it is due to a serious of bad decisions or did we just end up on the side of risk
+- For eg. if we buy a stock and 5 years later is goes nowhere.
+It's possible that can be bad decision or a good decision with 80% change of making money but it happened to end up on the 20% side
+- Statiscially calculation every decision in lift is not possible
+- We judge someone else failure to be caused by bad decisions but our own failures are counted to the dark side of risk.
+Our brain comes up with narratives for our own failures while for others we tend to mark it as bad decision
+- News does not cover a investor good decision which ended up in the side of risk but covers okish or bad decision which ended up on the side of luck.
+So we cannot learn from these lessons as we do not know the propotion of luck in those stories
+- The business man Cornelius Vanderbilt and Johb D Rockefeller run their business by avoiding outdated laws.
+They are formally known as successfull businessman.
+But thier stories can be flipped if the law acted upon them and their ventures where closed
+- So it is hard to say if it is their sage wisdom or did they end up on the side of luck
+- People praise Mar Zuckerberg as genius for turing down Yahoo's offer of 1 Billion in 2006, while they critise for Yahoo's turning down its buyout of Microsoft while they can not have predicted this at that time
+- Risk, luck and skill can never be pin pointed readily obseved
+- **Be careful who you prise and admire.
+Be careful who you look down upon and wish to avoid becoming.**.
+Keep in mind not 100% of our outcomes can be attributed towards effort and decisions
+- **Focus less on specific individuals and case studies and more on broad patterns**
+- Studying individuals is risks as we tend to only see exterme examples like CEO's or exterme failure situations covered in news
+- The more extrement the outcome higher the probaility it is influenced by extreme luck or risk.
+So applying thier example in our lives is not possbile
+> ***To get actionable takeways we need to look the broad patterns of success and failures.***

 # Vocabulary